MAYURJAISWAR/BANKING-END-TO-END-DATA-ENGINEERING-PROJECT/README.md

 **Step 3: Loading Into Staging**

-* Copied the raw data tables into a different staging schema loading_staging_schema_1 within Snowflake using dbt Core so as to preserve the irst loaded copy
+* Copied the raw data tables into a different staging schema loading_staging_schema_1 within Snowflake using dbt Core so as to preserve the first loaded copy